The \'etale local structure of algebraic stacks: Further applications

-If $X$ is smooth, then so is $\cW\to S'$ and \itemref{T:luna4} follows from \Cref{P:smooth-refinement} applied to $\cW\to BH\to S'$.
+If $X\to S$ is smooth at $x$, then $\cW\to S'$ is smooth at $w$ and \itemref{T:luna4} follows from \Cref{P:smooth-refinement} applied to $\cW\to BH\to S'$.
 Note that unless $H$ is smooth it is a priori not clear that $W\to S'$ is smooth.
 But the section $\sigma\co S'\to W$ is a regular closed immersion since it is a pull-back of the regular closed immersion $BH\inj \cW$ given by \Cref{P:smooth-refinement}.
 It follows that $W$ is smooth in a neighborhood of $\sigma$.

 If $[X/G]$ has an adequate moduli space, then $\cW\to [X/G]$ becomes strongly \'etale after replacing $\cW$ with a saturated open neighborhood by Luna's fundamental lemma (\Cref{L:fundamental-lemma}).
 This establishes \itemref{T:luna5}.